ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 - "How do I turn RNA-seq read genome alignments into a count table?"
 objectives:
 - "Be able to remove RNA-seq reads with adapters and low quality bases."
-- "Be able to perform RNA-seq read alignment to a reference genome."
 keypoints:
 - "Performing read trimming ensures that no sequencing adapter is left in your final reads."
-- "Align RNA-seq reads to a reference genome using a splice-aware aligner like `STAR`."
-- "The SAM/BAM format is the end-result of a read alignment to a reference genome."
-- "The resulting `.bam` files are used to generate a count table for use in differential expression analyses."
 ---

 # Table of contents